shivannis/xandr-docs-public/xandr-docs/articles/monetize/export-video-placement-tags.md

 ---
 title: Export Video Placement Tags
-description: The article outlines the video placement tags. ms.date: 10/28/2023
+description: The article outlines the video placement tags.
+You can modify the tag options or can generate the tags. ms.date: 10/28/2023
 ---